logo

 Repair What You Wear – website showing videos of how to repair all sorts of clothing from jeans to knitwear, socks to uniforms.

-Your "repair kit" can contain the usual things such as needle, thread, darning wool, glue, string, sellotape and newer, innovative, products such as Sugru, which is malleable, comes in different colours and remains a flexible runner when it "sets.
+Your "repair kit" can contain the usual things such as needle, thread, darning wool, glue, string, sellotape and newer, innovative, products such as Sugru, which is malleable, comes in different colours and remains flexible when it "sets".
 This video explains how to use Sugru.

 If you can't repair something yourself, consider taking it to someone who can.

-One Planet Wincanton now has a Repair Café which is open 10.00 – 13.00 on the fourth Saturday of each month (except in August when it will be on the 5th Saturday)which is held in The Balsam Centre.
+One Planet Wincanton now has a Repair Café which is open 10.00 – 13.00 on the fourth Saturday of each month (5th Saturday in August and none in December) which is held in The Balsam Centre.
 We are not in competition with High Street shops but repair things that often aren’t bothered with and may otherwise end up in landfill.
 You can bring things and either learn how to repair them or have them repaired by our volunteer repairers.
 Depending on volunteer availability, we generally offer electrical, electronic, sewing, soft toy, general mechanical, leather and jewellery repairs, darning and crochet tuition.
 Repairs are free unless there are any materials costs (although donations will help to keep the Repair Café going and will be put towards running costs).
-Check the News section of this website for any updates.
+Check the Repair Cafe section of the Projects Page and the News section of this website for any updates.

 There is also the Men’s Shed at The Balsam Centre (Tuesdays and Thursdays 10am - 12noon) where they might be able to fix your wooden chair leg or carry out other basic wood repairs.